 The best treatment for infertility includes:

 The surgical removal of tissue (i.e., in endometriosis or the removal of varicocele to enhance the veins in the scrotum) can be adopted to treat infertility in men and women.

-There are several types of ART methods that include Intrauterine Insemination (IUI), in which sperms are collected and placed artificially in the uterus.
+There are several types of ART methods, including Intrauterine Insemination (IUI), in which sperms are collected and placed artificially in the uterus.
 In-vitro fertilization (IVF) is another technique in which the sperm and egg are collected and fertilized in the lab.
 The embryo then is placed in the female’s body.
-The third technique is Gamete Intrafallopian Transfer (GIFT) and Zygote Intrafallopian Transfer (ZIFT), in which both eggs and sperms are placed in fallopian tubes (GIFT) or are brought together in the lab and then planted in the fallopian tube (ZIFT).
+The third technique is Gamete Intrafallopian Transfer (GIFT) and Zygote Intrafallopian Transfer (ZIFT), in which both eggs and sperms are placed in the Fallopian tubes (GIFT) or are brought together in the lab and then planted in the Fallopian tube (ZIFT).
 Any of these methods can be applied to couples to treat infertility.